symed2000/20231940/README.md

     --publisher-name <publisher_name> `
     --sku-name Consumption

+---
 # create apim api
+---
 az apim api create -api-id <name> -g <group> --display-name <name> --path <path> --service-name <service_name>

+---
-##Following is the visual implementation of the code
+Following is the visual implementation of the code
+---

 #Resouce group snapshot

-Following is the snapshot of the resource group after implementing all the key components of the architecture
+Following is the snapshot of the *resource group* created as part of the research practical implementation after implementing all the key components of the architecture

 ![image](https://github.com/user-attachments/assets/3d72ac3f-9818-46f5-b210-97cdfe6782d0)

-#Azure Purview of Governance
+#*Azure Purview* of Governanc.
+This is the component implemented to embed governance within the data product

 ![image](https://github.com/user-attachments/assets/1a1404bc-9a38-4799-9780-354d0f0b18a4)

-#Azure Data Factory reponsible to bring data from Azure Data base siloed tables into lake into common data product model of customer
+#*Azure Data Factory* reponsible to bring data from Azure Data base siloed tables into lake into common data product model of customer

 ![image](https://github.com/user-attachments/assets/1bf5dfae-58ba-4c1d-846b-f6b70d32bade)

-#Azure Data Product
+#*Azure Data Product* visualisation in Synapse Analytics where it will be available to any underlying BIAN service for consumption or for reporting via Azure API

 ![image](https://github.com/user-attachments/assets/0fcc90d3-da68-4f76-917d-d5e794ebc4c3)